ISISNeutronMuon/MDANSE/Doc/pages/gui.rst

 .. note::
-   The MDANSE GUI can be operated by double-clicking different objects, but it also offers a less-advertised option of performing operations using the Drag & Drop mechanism.
-Just drag your trajectory into the main GUI window, and a tab will be created.
+   The MDANSE GUI can be operated by double-clicking different objects, but it also offers an equivalent Drag & Drop mechanism.
+   Just drag your trajectory into the main
+   GUI window, and a tab will be created.
 Drop an analysis operation into the tab, and you will perform the analysis on the trajectory.
-Drop the Molecular Viewer into the tab, and yoy will visualise the trajectory.
+Drop the Molecular Viewer into the tab, and you will visualise the trajectory.

 Opening MDANSE GUI
 ------------------